BeanTheAlien/GhostScript/README.md

 - The Auto Debugger API will be be paused until further notice.
 I apologize greatly and I hope to implement a solution as soon as possible.
 (14/12/2025)
 - Fixed an error that caused `target` to be unexpected.
 (14/12/2025)
 - Fixed an error that caused module failure to not be reachable.
 (14/12/2025)
+- Fixed an error that caused everything to be evaluated as a method declaration.
+(14/12/205)

 # Roadmap
 - Further variable support.